mikeizbicki/cmc-csci040/topic_13_BackendWebdev/README.md

    9-11AM finals week (Monday 12 May - Friday 16 May)

-1. No lab class tomorrow (due to data science capstone presentations)
+1. No lab class this week (due to data science capstone presentations)

     Still a lab assignment due (detailed below)